-This is a great recipe to use up leftover mashed potatoes (though of course you can make fresh), which help to bind the ingredients and keep the texture delicate.
-These would be so fun to serve at a party with a big bowl of remoulade sauce on the side.
+This is a great recipe to use up leftover mashed potatoes, which help to bind the ingredients and keep the texture delicate.
+They’re fantastic at a party with a big bowl of remoulade sauce on the side!

 For more easy seafood recipes, consider trying our Hot Honey Airy Fryer Salmon Bites, our Classic Fish Cakes, or this Crab Cake Sandwich next!